Nice to meet you.

 When I host a dinner party, I like things to run like clockwork.
 I’ve got a plan, a playlist, a seating arrangement.
 It’s not about being rigid; it’s about creating space to actually enjoy the moment.

 • Agenda and session planning: One of the trickiest parts of organizing events is making sure the schedule flows well.
-I wanted platforms that made it easy to build an agenda with multiple sessions and speakers.
+I prioritized platforms that made it easy to build an agenda with multiple sessions and speakers.
 Some even allowed attendees to bookmark sessions or create personalized schedules, which was a great touch for engagement.

 To be included in this category, a solution must: